LCSB-BioCore/COBREXA.jl/docs/src/advanced/2_custom_model.md

 ## Writing the generic accessors

-Let's write a data structure that represents a very small model that contains N metabolites that are converted in circle by N reactions.
-This may be useful for testing purposes; we will use it just for the demonstration.
+Let's write a data structure that represents a very small model that contains N metabolites that are converted in a circle through N linear, coupled reactions.
+(E.g., for N=3, we would have a conversion of metabolites A, B and C ordered as A → B → C → A.) This may be useful for testing purposes; we will use it for a simple demonstration.

-The whole model can thus be represented with a single integer that specifies the length of the reaction cycle:
+The whole model can thus be specified with a single integer N that represents the length of the reaction cycle:

 ```julia